Print

 Instructions

-1. Prepare the ginger: Rinse the root well and slice into thin pieces.
-Keep the peel if it’s smooth and clean.
+1. Prepare the ginger: Rinse the root well and slice it into thin pieces.
+Keep the peel on if it is smooth and clean.

 2. Simmer the base: Add water, sliced ginger, and cinnamon to a small saucepan.
-Bring to a boil over medium heat.
-Once boiling, lower the heat and simmer gently for 10–15 minutes.
+Bring to a boil over medium heat (about 100°C / 212°F).
+Once boiling, lower the heat and simmer gently for 10 to 15 minutes.

 3. Add lemon: Turn off the heat and add the lemon slices.
 Cover and let it steep for 5 minutes to release the citrus oils.

 4. Sweeten and finish: Strain the tea into mugs.
-Stir in apple cider vinegar while warm (not boiling).
+Stir in apple cider vinegar while warm, not boiling, if using.
 Add honey or stevia if desired.

-5. Serve: Garnish with a fresh lemon slice and enjoy hot.
-For light weight-loss support, drink one cup 20–30 minutes before a meal.
+5. Serve: Garnish with a fresh lemon slice and serve hot.

 Notes

-• Flavor strength: Steep for 10 minutes for a smoother flavor or up to 15 minutes for a spicier kick.
+• Flavor strength: Steep for 10 minutes for a milder tea or up to 15 minutes for a stronger ginger flavor.

-• Make it iced: Cool completely and pour over ice for a refreshing summer detox drink.
+• Make it iced: Cool completely, then pour over ice for a chilled version.

-• Storage: Store leftover tea in a glass jar in the fridge for up to 24 hours.
+• Storage: Store leftovers in a sealed jar in the refrigerator for up to 2 days.

-• Substitutions: Use lime instead of lemon, or add mint for a cooling twist.
+• Substitutions: Use lime instead of lemon, or skip the sweetener for a cleaner flavor.

 Index